 University campus in Wisconsin

-Explore 24 accredited data science degree programs in Wisconsin.
-Compare schools by graduation rate, salary outcomes, and tuition—from Gateway Technical College to University of Wisconsin-Madison.
+Compare the top data science colleges in Wisconsin.
+24 accredited data science schools ranked by graduation rate, career outcomes, and value, from Gateway Technical College to University of Wisconsin-Madison.

 #1 ProgramU of Wisconsin-Madison